Phixyn/react-todo-app/README.md

 ## Building

-- [ ] TODO To update

-Run `yarn build` to build the static assets for external or local hosting.
-The files will be located inside the `build` folder by default.
+Run `npm run build` to build the static assets for external or local hosting.
+The files will be located inside the `dist` folder by default.

 This correctly bundles React in production mode and optimizes the build for best performance.